Is the gospel sufficient to deal with systemic racism? Yes, but only if we understand and proclaim it in all its implications.

 Personal sanctification: Having been cleansed of our guilt, the believer is given a new heart.
 She is transformed in her inner being and experiences continuing sanctification through the Holy Spirit over time that causes her to be more like Jesus.

-The Christian who understands this takes an essential next step, both in her Christian walk, and in her ability to confront sin in its various forms.
-She can now begin the process of self-examination, of confession, and of personal responsibility.
+The Christian who understands this takes an essential next step, both in her Christian walk and in her ability to confront sin in its various forms.
+She can now begin the process of self-examination, confession, and personal responsibility.
 She can identify issues within her own heart and disciple others to see the same.

 The creation of the people of God: The gospel has an important communal application.
 It reconciles Jew and Greek, male and female, slave and free, into the unified body of Christ.
 This teaches us to see our brotherhood in Christ as the essential characteristic which bonds us together.
 All other identities of nation, language, race, and partisanship become secondary at best.

 This understanding of the gospel allows for the formation of reconciled communities that bear witness to the peace-making Kingdom of God.
 In such communities, we begin to learn from and love one another.
 As one part hurts, so the whole body hurts.
 We can then begin to see the world from a different perspective.
 This new perspective is an essential next step in dealing with systemic racism.

 The cosmic renewal of all things: The gospel has personal, communal, and cosmic implications.
 Jesus is coming again, and when he does, he will bring about perfect justice and righteousness on the earth.
 This is the hope for all believers and, indeed, for all of Creation.

 This view could lead us to inaction.
 If Jesus is going to sweep away the old, why should we do anything?
 Why not just hunker down and wait for his return?
 We find the answer in the second implication of the gospel – personal sanctification.
 As we become more like Christ, our values are brought in alignment with his values, or loves with his loves.